LeoJuguet/report-internship2024/report.typ

 - inline integers that are not saved somewhere but directly written in the source code when the compiler unrolls the loop
 - words of size with the size in ${8,16,32,64,128,256}$
 - arrays of words of fixed length at compile time
-- pointers that point to a memory space
+- reg variables that can hold addresses

 The user has to specify if a variable has to be in a register or on the stack.
 But this will not affect the safety analysis.